What Teacher Training does Gradalis offer?

 Two school years.
 The training is divided into 7 Semester Units.

-- three Summer Intensives (two weeks each)
+- Three Summer Intensives (two weeks each)

-- four webinars each semester
+- Four grade-level specific webinars each semester

-- two philosophical webinars each semester
+- Two philosophical webinars each fall & spring semester

 When can I get into a training?

 Each training begins in the Summer.
 Be sure to apply as soon as possible.
-Click HERE to go straight to the on line application.
+Click HERE to go straight to the on-line application.

 Where is the Training in the Summer?